Women's team first to referee men's final

 Ms Foster, who is originally from Bangor but is now a teacher in Chester, said: "I'm very proud to be asked to do a final but for all the girls it's a bit of history being made but we have to understand we're just the third team.

-"We just want to make sure we officiate it to a good standard.
-A quiet game for us is a good game for the players."

-England saw an all-female refereeing team at a Conference match between Kiddiminster Harriers and Nuneaton Borough in September 1999, when Wendy Toms refereed alongside her assistants Janie Frampton and Amy Rayner.
+England saw an all-female refereeing team at a Conference match between Kidderminster Harriers and Nuneaton Borough in September 1999, when Wendy Toms refereed alongside her assistants Janie Frampton and Amy Rayner.